 Equestrians the world over will argue until the cows come home which is the best sport and which is the most dangerous.
 Chances are which one you think is the best will depend on which side of the metaphorical fence you fall (pardon the pun), Western or English.
 But when you take a discipline from the Western camp and one from the English camp and compare them you’ll be surprised at the similarities, even in two completely opposite sports which is why I thought it would be interesting to compare barrel racing and show jumping.

 What is barrel racing?

-Barrel racing is a super high speed rodeo event where the horse and rider and have to complete a pattern around a set of barrels as fast as they possibly can.
-Unlike pretty much every other equestrian discipline only women can complete at a professional level, although at youth and local level both men and women can compete together.
+Barrel racing is a super-high-speed rodeo event where the horse and rider and have to complete a pattern around a set of barrels as fast as they possibly can.
+Unlike pretty much every other equestrian discipline only women can compete at a professional level, although at youth and local levels both men and women can compete together.
 To successfully complete the course the horse and rider will have to work together, combining the horse’s athleticism with the rider’s skill.

 The size of the arena will vary but the course will always consist of three barrels placed in a triangle in the center of the arena.
 The third barrel is placed in a straight line from where the rider starts with the other two forming the other points of the triangle.
 The rider will then enter the arena at a full gallop and negotiated the course, riding an imaginary three-leafed clover.

 Camas Prairie Stump Racecourse

 The Camas Prairie Stump Race is an Appaloosa Horse Club race that is run as a head to head match race but isn’t timed.
 It’s thought to have originated from the traditional Nez Percé competition where two riders compete on identical courses at the same time.
 The winner is the rider who finishes first.